storesafe/cordova-sqlite-storage/README.md

 Cordova iOS
 -----------

-**NOTE:** Please use sqliteNative.openDatabase() to open a database, this will be changed to sqlitePlugin.openDatabase(), the parameters are different from the old SQLitePlugin() constructor which is now gone.
+**NOTE:** Please use sqlitePlugin.openDatabase() to open a database, this will be changed to sqlitePlugin.openDatabase(), the parameters are different from the old SQLitePlugin() constructor which is now gone.
 This should a closer resemblance to the HTML5/W3 SQL API.

 ## Coffee Script

-    db = sqliteNative.openDatabase("my_sqlite_database.sqlite3")
+    db = sqlitePlugin.openDatabase("my_sqlite_database.sqlite3")
     db.executeSql('DROP TABLE IF EXISTS test_table')
     db.executeSql('CREATE TABLE IF NOT EXISTS test_table (id integer primary key, data text, data_num integer)')